Yara-Rules/rules/README.md

 In this section you will find Yara Rules aimed to detect well-known sofware packers, that can be used by malware to hide itself.

+## Malware Mobile

+In this section you will find Yara rules specialised on the indentification of well-known mobile malware.

 # Contact

 Webpage: http://yararules.com